 Their question is sincere and your answer should be sincere.

-Most of all, your answer should be truthful.
+But most of all, your answer should be truthful.

 Listed below are the ten points included in the article:

 - The price the seller wants or needs has no bearing on Market Value.

 - An upgrade is usually not worth as much as it cost – hope the seller enjoyed it!

 - Home buying is emotional however financing is based on facts, not feelings.

 - Pricing below market encourages offers.

 - Market Value is determined by buyers.